innogames/serveradmin/docs/python-api.rst

         server in the query.
 Otherwise, you will get an exception.
         #FIXME: Decide kind of exception

-    .. method:: is_dirty()
+    .. method:: commit_state()

-        Return True, if the query contains a server object which has uncomitted changes, False otherwise.
+        Return the state of the object.

     .. method:: commit(skip_validation=False, force_changes=False)